MurhafSousli/ngx-wordpress/README.md

  - `WpCollection` Service to get a collection of objects.
  - `WpModel` Service to get a single object.
- - `WpState` Service to get and set the library's configurations.
+ - `WpState` Service to get and set library's configurations such as Wordpress base address and authentication

 ```
     WpCollection